Marmot93/git_blog/source/_posts/Python面试题30道（上）.md

 date: 2018-02-26 15:15:35
 tags:
 ---
+30 Essential Python Interview Questions You Should Know.

 ###Q-1: What Is Python?
 What Are The Benefits Of Using Python?
 What Do You Understand Of PEP 8?
 关于对Python的认识